My current (Nikon) gear, and how it evolved

 Of course, you’re much better off if you can get the item in your hands and test it for your needs.
 In this case, a good friend who is a pro photographer had a D3X, in immaculate condition, with only 9000 shutter clicks on it, which he was willing to sell at a crazy low price.
 And importantly, he was willing to loan it to me, so I could shoot it myself and see the results.

 Here’s where having the actual camera to test makes all the difference.
 First, consider that the D3X was nearly $8000 when it was announced in 2009.
 Like the D3 and D3s, it’s all-magnesium chassis is built like a tank, heavily weather-proofed, and has a shutter life expectancy of 300,000 cycles.
-Since the one I could buy was in virtually perfect condition, and had only 9000 shutter clicks, I know that it will probably outlast me.
+Since the one I could buy was in virtually perfect condition, and had only 9000 shutter clicks, I knew that it would probably outlast me.
 The owner was also including two compact flash cards, two batteries, the charger, a remote with intervalometer, and a case that holds all those items… all for $1500. (!)
-Given what I found in my own testing, (below) I’d be an idiot to pass on this opportunity.
+Given what I found in my own testing, (below) I’d be an fool to pass on this opportunity.